Crews remove controversial Stephen Foster statue in Oakland

 The city plans to replace the statue with a memorial to black women and has scheduled public meetings to gather suggestions before deciding on a theme.

-Foster, who was born in Pittsburgh on July 4, 1826, wrote more than 200 songs, including such time-honored favorites as “Oh Susanna”, “Camptown Races” and “Jeanie with the Light Brown Hair.”
+Foster, who was born in Pittsburgh on July 4, 1826, wrote more than 200 songs, including such time-honored favorites as "Oh Susanna," "Camptown Races" and "Jeanie With the Light Brown Hair."

 While some of Foster's songs contain graphic, derogatory depictions of slaves, he is credited with being among the first musicians to dignify and humanize blacks through his songs.